ceph/ceph/doc/architecture.rst

 High Availability Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To identify users and protect against man-in-the-middle attacks, Ceph provides
+its ``cephx`` authentication system to authenticate users and daemons.

+.. note:: The ``cephx`` protocol does not address data encryption in transport
+   (e.g., SSL/TLS) or encryption at rest.

 Cephx uses shared secret keys for authentication, meaning both the client and
 the monitor cluster have a copy of the client's secret key.
 The authentication
 protocol is such that both parties are able to prove to each other they have a